Faculty Search Activities Guide

-Before the search committee schedules campus visits for short list candidates, the committee chair and/or record keeper must forward its recommended shortlist to the department chair, the dean, and the provost through APWS.
-The search committee chair and/or record keeper must upload a memo assessing the short list candidates as well as the applicant materials (CV, application, diversity statement if required).
+Before the Search Committee schedules campus visits for short list candidates, the committee chair and/or record keeper must forward its recommended shortlist to the Department Chair, the Dean, and the Provost through APWS.
+The Search Committee chair and/or record keeper must upload a memo assessing the qualifications of the short list candidates and include a demographic comparison of the minimally qualified pool, the preliminary interview pool (if applicable), and the short-list to the respective availability estimates.
+The applicant materials (CV, application materials, diversity statement if required) must also be uploaded into APWS.
 Each level of review will assess the proposed short list with final approval coming from the Provost’s Office.

 The Dean’s Office, will review the demographic analysis of the short list to ensure it is appropriately diverse and, if it is not, consult with the associate provost for Academic Personnel to determine whether any actions should be taken.
 Before the first candidate visit, any remaining issues of budget, space, services, and start-up—to the extent that they are identified—should be resolved by the provost.
 If no issues remain, the provost will confirm that candidate visits may begin.